Are you wondering about studying in Finland or finding your career path? Come and meet SIMHE Counsellors!

 Employers assess foreign qualification themselves when recruiting employees if national legislation does not specify qualification requirements for the position.
 If you have a profession that does not appear in the list of regulated professions, you do not need to ask for recognition of your degree.

-Studies in Finnish as a foreign language are available at the Helsinki University’s Language Centre.
-You can find Finnish language courses here: Language Centre - Finnish for foreigners
+Studies in Finnish as a foreign language are available at the Helsinki University’s Open University.
+You can find Finnish language courses here: Finnish courses

 If you apply for a degree programme in Finnish or Swedish, you need to prove your Finnish or Swedish language skills first.
 Your language skills must be at least on the level B2.
 On how to prove your language skills, please see the degree programme’s requirements listed here: Proving your language skills